jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 3. Recursion Schemes - Since denotational semantics can be characterised by folds, which is captured in the set of recursion schemes as the catamorphisms.
 This section will focus on this scheme.
-4. Data types as Initial F-Algebras - To use the catamorphism, our data types much be represented as a initial object.
+4. Data types as Initial F-Algebras - To use the catamorphism, the data types much be represented as a initial object.
+This section will attempt to bridge the gap.
 5. Program Termination - Catamorphism, unlike explicit recursion, allows the programmer to reason with the termination of the program.
     This section will explain the termination property of a small subset